-What is the value in all this?
-Research shows that exposing students to vocabulary at ‘spaced’ intervals is helpful to their learning, and this is even more helpful if there is some kind of task which they need to do, such as grouping words or typing them out correctly.
-Wordwall is a way for you to help your learners memorise vocabulary – with some tasks being more helpful, and more demanding, than others.
-You will have to decide when and how often to use it though.
+Research shows that exposing students to vocabulary at ‘spaced’ intervals is helpful to their learning, and this is even more helpful if there is some kind of task, such as grouping words or typing them out correctly.
+Wordwall can help with this.

 Technical: user safety and data security.

 Remember, it is important to plan how your learners will access online activities, and if you are going to ask them to use their own device (most probably a smartphone) in class to do so, it may be helpful to have rules in place already for how they can use their own devices.